-Independent Study EXTERNAL DEGREE COMPLETION PROGRAM

-Apply Today!

-For more information, call 1-800-388-6154 or visit extendedstudies.csupueblo.edu

-LO VI VI ble? erse dassson. frce. g to to to als. g to cess udy. es? eblo. sity.

 COLORADO STATE UNIVERSITY-PUEBLO INDEPENDENT STUDY PROGRAM!
 Are you interested in educational programs that are convenient, flexible, and affordable?
 Our unique and professional extended studies programs are dedicated to our increasingly diverse student population.
 We offer exceptional Independent Study courses as well as traditional classroom learning environments in Colorado Springs at the Tower and Fort Carson.
 You can study with us anytime and anywhere with our undergraduate print-based correspondence.
 Whether you are a professional seeking to enhance your credentials, a college student seeking to earn credit, or want to earn a Bachelor of Science degree through our External Degree Completion Program, the CSU-Pueblo Independent Study Program can help you achieve your goals.
 Our Independent Study Program enables you to achieve your educational goals without having to give up other aspects of your life by allowing you to participate in a quality educational process with the freedom to choose where and when you study.
 What can you do with the credit earned through Independent Study courses?
 Apply credit toward a degree at CSU-Pueblo.
 Transfer credit to another university.
 Use credits to meet requirements for teacher certification or other professional certification.
 Prepare for a new position or profession.
 Study for personal growth and self-fulfillment.

-If you have questions about enrollment, please contact us at:

-Extended Studies Division Colorado State University-Pueblo 2200 Bonforte Boulevard Pueblo, Colorado 81001 E-mail: extendedstudies@csupueblo.edu Phone: 719 549-2316 or 800 388-6154 our Independent Study Program, visit www.csupueblo.edu/extendedstudies

-To read an electronic version of this bulletin and find out more about

-We look forward to hearing from you!
+If you have questions about enrollment, please contact us at: Extended Studies Division Colorado State University-Pueblo 2200 Bonforte Boulevard Pueblo, Colorado 81001 E-mail: extendedstudies@csupueblo.edu Phone: 719 549-2316 or 800 388-6154 To read an electronic version of this bulletin and find out more about our Independent Study Program, visit http://extendedstudies.csupueblo.edu and follow us on Facebook and Twitter We are looking forward to hearing from you!

+CONTENTS

 What is Independent Study?
+3

 Course Cost/Payment3

-Placement Exam and Prerequisites5
+Placement Exam and Prerequisites 5

 Time to Complete Course5

 Proctored Exams 7

-Additional Information on Course Policies
+Additional Information on Course Policies 8

-Independent Study Course Descriptions
+Independent Study Course Descriptions 10

-External Degree Completion Program 25
+External Degree Completion Program

-Social Science Degree Requirements 25
+Social Science Degree Requirements

-Sociology with Emphasis in Criminology Requirements
+Sociology with Emphasis in Criminology Requirements 30

 Financial Aid Policies

 Academic Policies

-Transcripts 47
+Transcripts

-Graduation 48
+Graduation

-Non-Credit Certificate Programs 49
+Non-Credit Certificate Programs

-Colorado Springs Programs 49
+Colorado Springs Programs

 High School Programs 50

-Teacher Professional Development Workshops
+Teacher Professional Development Workshops 50

-About the University
+About the University 51

-Registration Information54
+Registration Information53

-External Degree Completion Program Application Form ( see back of book )
+External Degree Completion Program Application Form (see back of book)

-Course Degistration Form (see back of book)
+Course Registration Form (see back of book)

+INDEPENDENT STUDY

+What is Independent Study?